-The impact of planned gifts cannot be overstated.
-Estate gifts propel our progress and allow us to continue to provide progressive, life-saving programs that meet current and emerging needs of abandoned, neglected and abused pets.
-We invite you to help us keep our vision alive by making a lasting contribution for the future benefit of pets in need.
+Estate and planned gifts propel our progress and allow us to continue providing progressive, life-saving programs that meet current and emerging needs of vulnerable dogs & cats throughout New Mexico.
+Please keep our vision alive by making an estate gift for the future benefit of pets in need.

-There are many ways you may structure your gift to Animal Humane.
-Your bequest may be:
+There are many ways you may structure your gift to Animal Humane:

-- A stated dollar amount, or a percentage of the value of your estate
+- A stated dollar amount or percentage of your estate

 - A gift of securities (stocks, bonds, or mutual funds)

-- A gift of property, such as real estate, collections, art, or jewelry
+- A gift of property, such as real estate, collections, art, jewelry, or car

-- A share of the residual or the amount that remains after providing for your heirs and paying all debts and costs
+- A share of your residual estate after providing for your heirs and paying debts

-- The remainder or share of the remainder of a living trust or charitable remainder trust
+- The remainder or a share of a living trust or charitable remainder trust

-You may also make gifts outside your Will.
+You may also make gifts outside your Will (see below).